nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 #### Install with CocoaPods

-The recommended way to install the SDK is via CocoaPods.
+The recommended way to install the SDK is via CocoaPods:

-1. Add `pod "Branch"` to your podfile
+1. Add `pod "Branch"` to your podfile.
 1. Run `pod install` from the command line.

 #### Install Manually

-If you don't use CocoaPods, you can still install the SDK manually
+If you don't use CocoaPods, you can still install the SDK manually:

 1. [Grab the latest SDK version](https://s3-us-west-1.amazonaws.com/branchhost/Branch-iOS-SDK.zip), or [clone our open-source GitHub repo](https://github.com/BranchMetrics/branch-ios-sdk).
 1. Drag the `Branch.framework` file into your Xcode project.
 Be sure that "Copy items if needed" is selected.